zaphyr-org/documentation/repositories/2.x/utils.md

 #### containsAll

-Determines if a given string contains all array substring.
+Determines if a given string contains all array substrings.

 ```php
 // case sensitive